sassoftware/vi-solution-extensions/docs/pages/3-manual-uploading.md

 - Manually creating and registering solution extensions as [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) within the DOM.

 #### Vue Example
-For a detailed example of how to create and upload a solution extension written in [VueJS](https://vuejs.org/), please refer to the [Vue Example](../../examples/vue-solution/) in the [examples](../../examples) directory.
+For a detailed example of how to create and upload a solution extension written in [VueJS](https://vuejs.org/), refer to the [Vue Example](../../examples/vue-solution/) in the [examples](../../examples) directory.

 ## Setup
 The upload tool requires specific environment variables to be set in order to upload solutions to a remote server.
-In order to specify the login credentials, server address and bundle path, you must create and populate an `.env` file with the below environment variables:
+In order to specify the login credentials, server address, and bundle path, you must create and populate an `.env` file with the following environment variables:

 ```env
 SVI_HOSTNAME=http://example-host.na.sas.com